 - Harvell Islet $(51^{\circ}06'N, 127^{\circ}29'W)$ and Holmes Islets, 0.3 mile east, lie in the entrance to the east part of Seymour Inlet.
 Drying, above, and below-water rocks lie about 0.1 mile north of Harvell Islet and NE of Holmes Islets.
 A rock with 6.2 m over it lies 0.1 mile SSE of Harvell Islet and a rock with 2.1 m over it lies about 0.1 mile west of Holmes Islets.
-The fairway lies to the south of Harvell Islet and Holmes Islets. - Nugent Point $(51^{\circ}05'N, 127^{\circ}28'W)$ is the south entrance point to Nugent Sound.
-Two islets lie 0.1 mile SSE of Nugent Point; drying rocks and shoals lie NW and SE of them. - 31 Charlotte Bay (51°04'N, 127°22'W) is entered south of a group of islands that front its north entrance point.
+The fairway lies to the south of Harvell Islet and Holmes Islets. - Nugent Point (51°05'N, 127°28'W) is the south entrance point to Nugent Sound.
+Two islets lie 0.1 mile SSE of Nugent Point; drying rocks and shoals lie NW and SE of them. - Charlotte Bay $(51^{\circ}04'N, 127^{\circ}22'W)$ is entered south of a group of islands that front its north entrance point.
 Several islets lie close-off the north shore east of the islands.
 A drying flat with boulders forms the head of the bay.
-Rocks marked by kelp during summer months lie off the south entrance point of the bay. - Anchorage for small vessels can be obtained 32 in Charlotte Bay in 8 m, mud. - Ellis Bay, SW of Charlotte Bay, is entered south of Isabella Point.
+Rocks marked by kelp during summer months lie off the south entrance point of the bay. - Anchorage for small vessels can be obtained in Charlotte Bay in 8 m, mud. - Isabella Point.
 Several islands and drying rocks lie in its approach.
 Its narrow entrance, with a rock awash and numerous drying rocks, has a twisting channel through which depths of 0.2 m can be maintained.
 Local knowledge is advised.
 Depths inside the bay are about 6 m. - 34 Harriet Point (51°02'N, 127°19'W) lies at a sharp S-bend in Seymour Inlet. - Wawatle Bay, entered south of Harriet Point, has depths of about 50 m, mud bottom.
-A rock awash lies closeoff the north shore, about 0.5 mile inside its entrance. - An unnamed inlet extends 2.5 miles SE from the south entrance point of Wawatle Bay and is separated from Seymour Inlet by Florence Range.
+A rock awash lies close-off the north shore, about 0.5 mile inside its entrance. - An unnamed inlet extends 2.5 miles SE from the south entrance point of Wawatle Bay and is separated from Seymour Inlet by Florence Range.
 A log dump and booming ground are adjacent to the entrance to Woods Lagoon.
 Woods Lagoon enters the south side of this inlet about 1.3 miles inside the entrance.
 The entrance to Woods Lagoon dries and has several boulders in it, and inside depths are about 8 m. - Caution.
 The narrows at the head of the unnamed inlet has depths of less than 1 m and several obstructions in it.
 In the middle of the narrows, a rock ledge extends from the south shore, about one third of the way across the narrows.
 Favour the north side of the channel.
 It has been reported (2005) that a depth of 2.1 m may be available at high water.
-Caution is advised due to obstructions and currents in the narrows. - Tidal streams through the narrows are 6 kn on the ebb and 51/2 kn on the flood.
+Caution is advised due to obstructions and currents in the narrows. - 38 Tidal streams through the narrows are 6 kn on the ebb and 51⁄2 kn on the flood.
 Secondary current station Nenahlmai Lagoon Entrance, referenced on Nakwakto Rapids, is in Canadian Tide and Current Tables, Volume 6. - Nenahlmai Lagoon is entered through the narrows.
-McKinnon Lagoon extends NE and Bamford Lagoon extends west from it.
-A wreck is at the head of Bamford Lagoon.
-Whelakis Lagoon, at the south end of Nenahlmai Lagoon, is entered through a narrows with a depth of 0.8 m.